The purpose of the Complaints policy is to outline how BlueCHP will:

-Any complaints received about the Chief Executive Officer or a Director will be immediately referred to the Chairperson of the Board of Directors.
+Any complaints received by the Chief Executive Officer or a Director will be immediately referred to the Chairperson of the Board of Directors.
 The Chairperson will determine the most appropriate course of action, including whether referral to the Registrar of Community Housing is warranted.

 5.8.
 Obtaining Police Information

 BlueCHP has a ‘record of understanding’ with NSW Police that enables community housing providers to access police records in respect of a tenant or BlueCHP property.
 The purpose of any referral for ‘ROU’ information is to determine whether a breach of a tenant’s lease has occurred.
 This may include, for example, alleged use of premises for illegal activity or antisocial behaviour.

 Where it is reasonable in the circumstances, BlueCHP will make use of the ‘record of understanding’ with NSW Police to determine whether a breach of the lease has occurred.
 All requests must be approved by management and information received is treated as confidential, unless required to be disclosed by law or for use in the NCAT.

 All service related complaints will be reported to the BlueCHP Board on a regular basis.

 BlueCHP will adopt mechanisms to seek feedback from complainants on their experience of the complaints process.
 Any feedback received will be used to guide service improvement.

 If a complaint involves allegations of corrupt conduct, the matter will be referred to the Chief Executive Officer.
 All such information will be treated in a confidential manner.